Rights for working parents

 Being a parent is not easy, but neither is being an employer of parents.
 Although the requirement to pay tax credits through the payroll to employees has now ceased, there are several forthcoming changes to employment law which are designed to help working parents, and for which employers need to start planning now.

 Maternity and paternity pay and leave

-Maternity pay is currently payable for up to nine months and the mother can take a further three months unpaid leave if she qualifies.
+Maternity pay is currently payable for up to 9 months and the mother can take a further 3 months unpaid leave if she qualifies.

 A solution, which is perfectly acceptable to HMRC, is to substitute some of the employee's pay with the childcare vouchers.
 This way the employer can save on national insurance, since employers' NICs are not payable on the value of the vouchers.
 However there are some practical difficulties with such a salary sacrifice.
 The employee must agree to the change in their gross pay before it takes effect, which normally means signing revised terms of employment.
 When an employee is no longer eligible for the childcare vouchers, perhaps because the child is too old, the vouchers should be withdrawn and the employment terms readjusted.

 If you run your own company and have young children you can give yourself tax-free childcare vouchers, but remember that vouchers may only be redeemed with a registered or authorised childminder or nursery.
 The vouchers do not qualify as tax-free if they can be exchanged for cash.

 Employers who provide a workplace nursery can allow their employees to use the facilities with absolutely no tax charges.
 This is a very good deal for the parents who receive free or subsidised childcare close to their place of work, but many smaller employers cannot afford to set up such nurseries.

 It is thought that somewhere between 15% and 25% of the UK's population either have some form of disability or play a part in looking after someone who is disabled.